greggmathurin/greggmathurin/README.md

 **About Me** 🚀

-🎓 I'm an aspiring data scientist with 4+ years of professional finance experience in capital markets
+🎓 I'm a data scientist with 4+ years of professional finance experience in capital markets
 🔨 Proficient in analyzing data, identifying business problems and developing solutions (i:e.: Python, SQL, R, Tableau & Power BI)
 👨‍💻 Passionate about understanding the economics behind financial instruments within capital markets and how data is being used to influence the day-to-day operating decisions of different stakeholders.